bparanj/crystal/electronics/book/basics/kvl.md

 10 - 6 - 4 = 0
 \]
 The zero ensures the loop is balanced, showing energy consistency.
 Without this, we couldn’t reliably solve or understand circuit behavior.

+PENDING

+Why 0, when the current is going back to the negative terminal?